Settlement Conference Facilitation (SCF)

 Yes.
 The Request for SCF must indicate all of the NPI/PTAN numbers for each appellant to be included in the process.

-Are appealed claims that are currently scheduled for an Administrative Law Judge hearing eligible for SCF?
+Are appealed claims currently scheduled for an Administrative Law Judge hearing eligible for SCF?

-No. SCF is limited to appealed claims that have not yet been scheduled for an Administrative Law Judge hearing.
-Additionally, appeals are ineligible for SCF if a hearing was already conducted.
+No. SCF is limited to appealed claims that have not been scheduled for an Administrative Law Judge hearing.
+Additionally, appeals are ineligible for SCF if a hearing has been conducted.